-2.2.10 Emergency Succession of the CEO's of Convention Organizations
+2.2.10 Emergency Succession of the CEO's of Canadian Baptists of Atlantic Canada (2021) Organizations

-In order to protect the Convention Organizations from sudden loss of the services of their CEO, the Convention Organizations shall have in place a policy that their CEO shall have no fewer than two other Senior Staff members familiar with Board and CEO issues and processes.
+In order to protect the Canadian Baptists of Atlantic Canada (2021) Organizations from sudden loss of the services of their CEO, the Canadian Baptists of Atlantic Canada (2021) Organizations shall have in place a policy that their CEO shall have no fewer than two other Senior Staff members familiar with Board and CEO issues and processes.

-NOTE: Policy 2.2.10 as it stands does not apply to the Pension and Insurance Board, and the Atlantic Baptist Mission Board because the Convention Senior Staff, who serve as their CEO's, may not be in a position to carry it out.
+NOTE: Policy 2.2.10 as it stands does not apply to the Pension and Benefits Board (2021), and the Atlantic Baptist Mission Board because the Canadian Baptists of Atlantic Canada (2021) Senior Staff, who serve as their CEO's, may not be in a position to carry it out.
 Therefore, Policy 2.2.10 for these two Boards shall be:

-In order to protect these two Convention Organizations from sudden loss of the services of their CEO, the Executive Minister shall ensure that there is at least one Senior Staff person and one Support Staff person familiar with the Board and CEO issues and processes for each of these Boards.
+In order to protect these two Canadian Baptists of Atlantic Canada (2021) Organizations from sudden loss of the services of their CEO, the Executive Minister shall ensure that there is at least one Senior Staff person and one Support Staff person familiar with the Board and CEO issues and processes for each of these Boards.
 The Executive Minister shall inform each of the Boards annually who these persons are for its Board.